thomasballinger/react/docs/docs/lifting-state-up.md

 We have two inputs now, but when you enter the temperature in one of them, the other doesn't update.
 This contradicts our requirement: we want to keep them in sync.

 We also can't display the `BoilingVerdict` from `Calculator`.
-The `Calculator` doesn't know the current temperature because it is hidden inside the `TemperatureInput`.
+The `Calculator` doesn't know the current temperature because the temperature is hidden inside the `TemperatureInput`.

 ## Lifting State Up